José María Moncada: Descendants

+General, then President Moncada's first marriage, on January 1, 1890, was to Ms. Margarita Carranza Monterrey, their children being Elsa, Aquiles, Elio, Hernaldo, Lesbia and Alba Moncada Carranza.

 From his second marriage to Ms. Josefa Reyes Gadea, his children were Leda Maria, Omar and the late Óscar Moncada Reyes, who served as President of the National Assembly of Nicaragua from 1999 until 2001.